-The Interfaces group of buttons enables the operator to configure the 3 key interfaces on the S300, namely the LAN or Network interface, the Satellite or L-Band interface, and the CAM interface.
-These are all discussed further below.
+The Interfaces group of buttons enables the operator to configure the LAN or Network interface, and the Satellite or L-Band interface (the CAM interface is not required for S300 operation).

 4.1.1 Network Button

 The network settings of the S300 may be modified by selecting the NETWORK Button and changing the appropriate fields (as shown below).